-The following factors need to be carefully considered when you start to design your product for the plastic injection molding process, because they will impact your pricing:
+The following factors need to be carefully considered when you start to design your product for the plastic injection molding process, because they will impact your injection mold price:

 Part dimensions – when you are going to produce a larger part, it means you need a larger mold and more raw materials.
 The time spent on machining will also be influenced: it is faster to produce a small, thin part than to produce a large, thick part.